|

 Read more about salaries in Dublin in this guide.

 Annually, the median salary in Dublin ranges from €30,000 to €45,000.
-According to the Central Statistics Office of Ireland, employees who are 20 years or older have an estimated weekly wage of €850.
+According to the Central Statistics Office of Ireland, 20 years or older employees have an estimated weekly wage of €850.

 So if you earn more than that in a week, you’re already considered well off in the city.
-However, please don’t get your hopes up because only about 5% of residents make it to that level.
+However, please don’t get your hopes up because only about 5% of residents reach that level.

 Aside from the significantly higher average salary in Dublin compared to other cities in Ireland, you would get at least a 5% increase yearly.
 Also, Jobted reported that the city has the lowest gender pay disparity compared to elsewhere in the European countries.